Undergraduate Course

 Optional module

-On this module we will examine texts from the English speaking and Creole Caribbean, a region that has produced2 Nobel Prize winners in Literature.
-We will introduce you to a range of writing from and about the Caribbean, allowing you to appreciate the longstanding global impact of this writing and how it is currently being marked and remembered.
+On this module we will examine texts from the English-speaking Caribbean, a region that has produced two Nobel Prize winners in Literature.
+We will introduce you to a range of writing from and about the Caribbean, so that you can appreciate the longstanding global impact of this writing, and consider how it is currently being marked and remembered.
 We will particularly focus on the close connections of the past and present between Britain and the Caribbean.

 Credits: 20